-Remuneration Committee
+Remuneration and Nomination Committee

-The Board believes that the Group is not of size, nor are its financial affairs of such complexity, to justify the establishment of a Remuneration Committee of the Board of Directors as recommended by the Council.
+The Group has setup a Remuneration and Nomination Committee Charter.
+The Group is not of size, nor are its financial affairs of such complexity, to justify the establishment of a Remuneration and Nomination Committee.
+The role of this Committee will be assumed by the full Board of Directors.

-Notwithstanding its reasons for not establishing a Remuneration Committee, the Board resolved that it would be beneficial to adopt and implement a formal Charter that clearly sets out the Remuneration Committee's role and responsibilities, composition, structure and membership requirements.
-The Board undertakes the functions of the Remuneration Committee as appropriate.
+Notwithstanding its reasons for not establishing a Remuneration and Nomination Committee, the Board resolved that it would be beneficial to adopt and implement a formal Charter that clearly sets out the Remuneration and Nomination Committee's role and responsibilities, composition, structure and membership requirements.
+The Board undertakes the functions of the Remuneration and Nomination Committee as appropriate.